5 Australia Day weekend getaway ideas

 3. Best to go bush: Tasmania

-- What to do: Cradle Mountain, Museum of Modern Art, Salamanca Markets, Freycinet National Park, Port Arthur, Burnie Island and Coles Bay.
+- What to do: Hike Cradle Mountain, visit the Museum of Modern Art, spend time at the Salamanca Markets, check out Freycinet National Park, visit the historic Port Arthur, take a trip to Burnie Island or Coles Bay.

 - Where to stay: Grand Chancellor Hotel.

-4. Best to cap in on the summer sun: Hamilton Island
+4. Best to enjoy the summer sun: Hamilton Island

 An idyllic island escape for an idyllic four-day long weekend.